Jc-alt logo

 Stack

-Brute Force: (replace with empty)
+Brute Force: Replace Pairs with empty

 def isValid(self, s: str) -> bool: